+I have over twenty-five years of experience working in the non-profit sector, and much of my consulting practice is with organizations focused on human rights and equity, arts and culture, and children and youth.
 I am based out of New York City and work locally and internationally.
 I have worked with varied clients and settings, including foundations, universities, community-based groups, coalitions and networks, non-profits, and international organizations.
 Current and prior clients (non-exhaustive list) include: the William Caspar Graustein Memorial Fund; 92nd Street YM-YWHA; The Opportunity Agenda; and The United Nations.

-I am also a co-editor and chapter author of a special issue of New Directions in Evaluation that is focused on the intersectionalities of evaluation and facilitation.

-I hold a PhD from Columbia University, where I studied organizational psychology and behavior, as well as an MSW from the University of Washington and a BA from Wesleyan University.
+I am co-editor and chapter author of a special issue of New Directions in Evaluation that is focused on the intersectionalities of evaluation and facilitation and hold a PhD from Columbia University, where I studied organizational psychology and behavior.
+I also have an MSW from the University of Washington and a BA from Wesleyan University.